If you're wondering how to choose a therapist in the UK or how to find the right therapist online, this guide will help you.

 This helps answer the question of how to choose a therapist that actually feels right for you.

-This is where the therapy meets the vibe check.
-Reading a therapist’s bio gives you a feel for their approach and personality.
-Some profiles feel direct and structured; others feel like a conversation.
-You’ll know when something clicks.
+This is where therapy meets the vibe check.
+Reading a therapist’s bio helps you get a feel for their personality, approach and whether they can support you.
+Trust the moment something feels like a good fit.

 Psychologist / ACC /19 years of experience